Navid200/xDrip/docs/Nightscout/NS_Transfer.md

 This is how you can transfer your past readings from another repository, for example, from Heroku.

 Open a [terminal](./Terminal).
-Select "Copy data from another Nightscout" and Enter.
+Select "Copy data from another Nightscout" from the [menu](./Menu.md) and Enter.

 You will be asked for site name.
 Enter the URL you use to access the source Nightscout site.
 For example, https://UserId.herokuapp.com of Heroku.
 You will be asked for a read token.
 If the source Nightscout is open to the world, not recommended, you can just hit enter.
 If it's not, enter a read token.
 You can see [here](./NS_Followers) how to create and use tokens.